-Hearing before University Charter Schools Hearing Panel.
+- Hearing before University Charter Schools Hearing Panel.
 Within thirty (30) days of receipt of a request for revocation hearing, the Hearing Panel shall convene a revocation hearing.
 The Hearing Panel shall provide a copy of the notice of hearing to the University Charter Schools Office and the Academy Board at least ten (10) days before the hearing.
 The purpose of the Hearing Panel is to gather facts surrounding the CSO Director's request for Contract revocation, and to make a recommendation to the University Board on whether the Contract should be revoked.
 The revocation hearing shall be held at a location, date and time as determined by the CSO Director and shall not last more than three (3) hours.
 The hearing shall be transcribed by a court reporter and the cost of the court reporter shall be divided equally between the University and the Academy.
 The CSO Director or his or her designee, and the Academy Board or its designee, shall each have equal time to make their presentation to the Hearing Panel.
 Although each party is permitted to submit affidavits and exhibits in support of their positions, the Hearing Panel will not hear testimony from any witnesses for either side.
 The Hearing Panel may, however, question the CSO Director and the Academy Board.
 Within thirty (30) days of the revocation hearing, the Hearing Panel shall make a recommendation to the University Board concerning the revocation of the Contract.
 For good cause, the Hearing Panel may extend any time deadline set forth in this sub-section.
-A copy of the Hearing Panel's recommendation shall be provided to the University Charter Schools Office and the Academy Board at the same time that the recommendation is sent to the University Board.

-- (g) University Board Decision.
+A copy of the Hearing Panel's recommendation shall be provided to the University Charter Schools Office and the Academy Board at the same time that the recommendation is sent to the University Board. - (g) University Board Decision.
 If the Hearing Panel's recommendation is submitted to the University Board at least fourteen (14) days before the University Board's next regular formal session, the University Board shall consider the Hearing Panel's recommendation at its next regular formal session and vote on whether to revoke the Contract.
 The University Board reserves the right to modify, reject or approve all or any part of the Hearing Panel's recommendation.
 The University Board shall have available to it copies of the Hearing Panel's recommendation and the transcript from the hearing.
 The University Board may waive the fourteen (14) day submission requirement or hold a special formal session to consider the Hearing Panel's recommendation.
-A copy of the University Board's decision shall be provided to the University Charter Schools Office, the Academy Board and the Michigan Department of Education. - (h) Effective Date of Revocation.
+A copy of the University Board's decision shall be provided to the

+University Charter Schools Office, the Academy Board and the Michigan Department of Education.

+- (h) Effective Date of Revocation.
 If the University Board votes to revoke the Contract, the revocation shall be effective on the date of the University Board's act of revocation, or at a later date as determined by the University Board. - (i) Disposition of State School Aid Funds.
 Notwithstanding any other provision of the Contract, any state school aid funds received by the University Board after a recommendation is made by the Hearing Panel to revoke the Contract, or a decision by the University Board to revoke the Contract, may be withheld by the University Board or returned to the Michigan Department of Treasury upon request.
+The University Board may also direct that a portion of the Academy's state school aid funds be directed to fund the Academy's Dissolution account established under Section 10.10 of these Terms and Conditions.